Whitehall London: The 9 Best Reasons to Visit

 20230526 Whitehall London 011

-There’s even The Household Cavalry Museum you can visit.
+There’s even the Household Cavalry Museum you can visit.

-Here, you can see the Changing of The King’s Life Guard.
+Here, you can see the Changing of the King’s Life Guard.

 It’s like a less famous version of Changing the Guard at Buckingham Palace, but with Horses.